Also known as Indanthrene, this is a deep, moody blue that gets very dark, perfect for night skies, shadows, and atmosphere!

 Daniel Smith is the PB60 that I originally fell in love with, not realizing it’s very different from other brands – very violet-toned, dark, and muted!

-Granulation: Although listed as non-granulating, it does have some visible granulation.
-In my opinion, it behaves more or less as a granulating color, in that it is difficult to bloom and tends to clump together when you try (similar to Payne’s Gray).
-Also, many of the mixes look granulating even with non-granulating colors.
+Granulation: Although listed as non-granulating, the DS Indanthrone in particular does have some visible texture/flocculation.
+In some ways, it behaves more or less as a granulating color, in that it is difficult to bloom and tends to clump together when you try (similar to Ultramarine).
+Also, many of the mixes look textured, even with non-granulating colors.

 Comparison to Other Brands